OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

     document.getElementById("insert-paragraph").onclick = () => tryCatch(insertParagraph);
     ```

-1. Add the following function to the end of the file.
+1. Add the following functions to the end of the file.
 Note:

-   - Your Word.js business logic will be added to the function that is passed to `Word.run`.
-This logic does not execute immediately.
+   - Your Word.js business logic will be added to the function that's passed to `Word.run`.
+This logic doesn't execute immediately.
 Instead, it's added to a queue of pending commands.

    - The `context.sync` method sends all queued commands to Word for execution.